Team Performance Science Guide · reference

 A cited reference on why team performance varies, the CAMS diagnostic frame, and the research substrate underneath Performix.

 The promise is straightforward: we read the performance-science literature so you don't have to.
-Seven structured parts plus beachhead appendices — indexed for skeptics, partners, and the curious leader who wants depth when it matters.
+Seven structured parts plus appendices on our areas of focus — indexed for skeptics, partners, and the curious leader who wants depth when it matters.
 Most parts are still in draft; the structure is honest about what exists today.

 Selected methodology and bibliography will syndicate to peopleanalyst.com/research as the corpus matures.